Contents

 Applicable Settings

-The Rebalance Settings on the Rebalancing System Settings page allow you to change how you ware warned about cash reserves during a rebalance using the Only warn if cash reserves cannot be met option.
-When you select this option, Tamarac Trading only warns you during a rebalance if cash reserves cannot be met.
-If you clear this option, Tamarac Trading prevents a rebalance if cash reserves cannot be met.
+The Rebalance Settings on the Rebalancing System Settings page allow you to change how you ware warned about cash and security reserves during a rebalance using the Only warn if reserves cannot be met option.
+When you select this option, Tamarac Trading only warns you during a rebalance if reserves cannot be met.
+If you clear this option, Tamarac Trading prevents a rebalance if reserves cannot be met.

 For more information on this setting, see Rebalance Settings.